natcap/invest.users-guide/source/marine_fish.rst

 .. note:: If you change the market price per kilogram, you should also change the fraction of market price that accounts for costs to reflect costs in your particular system.

-Running The Model
+Running the Model
 =================

 The model is available as a standalone application accessible from the Windows start menu.
 For Windows 7 or earlier, this can be found under *All Programs -> InVEST +VERSION+ -> Finfish Aquaculture*.
 Windows 8 users can find the application by pressing the windows start key and typing "finfish" to refine the list of applications.
 The standalone can also be found directly in the InVEST install directory under the subdirectory *invest-3_x86/invest_pollination.exe*.

-Viewing output from the model
+Viewing Output from the Model
 -----------------------------

 Upon successful completion of the model, a file explorer window will open to the output workspace specified in the model run.
 This directory contains an *output* folder holding files generated by this model.
 Those files can be viewed in any GIS tool such as ArcGIS, or QGIS.
 These files are described below in Section :ref:`aq-interpreting-results`.

 .. _aq-interpreting-results:

-Interpreting results
+Interpreting Results
 ====================

-Model outputs
+Model Outputs
 -------------

 The following is a short description of each of the outputs from the Aquaculture tool.
 Each of these output files is automatically saved in the "Output" folder that is saved within the user-specified workspace directory: